burrrata/cryptoeconomics.study_rust_edition/src/ch1_centralized_payment_processor.md

 <br>

 # TODO
+- remix the Javascript as editable, runnable, Rust code
-- combine the words with the code
+- move the english words into comments in the code
-- bonus points if it follows a storyline
+- bonus points if you can craft a story to explain the code and concepts

 <br>